YoannDeb/twitch_leak_csv_reader/README.md

 FILENAME = test.csv
 ```

-* Therefore you won't have month names anymore, you will still have month and active month average.
+* Therefore, you won't have month names anymore, you will still have month and active month average.